 6-8 potato cubed

-vegetable oil (neutral flavor like sunflower) or pork fat
+vegetable oil (neutral flavor like sunflower or extra light olive) or pork fat

 Hungarian sweet paprika powder